Azure/amqpnetlite/Examples/README.md

 ## AmqpNetLite C# Examples
 This directory contains example C# programs using the library.
 Some of the examples require an AMQP 1.0 broker with pre-configured queues.
 The examples are organized as follows:
-* Device: examples for NETMF and Windows Phone.
+* Device: examples for NETMF, nanoFramework and Windows Phone.
 * Interop: clients interoperating with a broker in different patterns.
 * Listener: usage of the listener APIs in server or broker applications.
 * PeerToPeer: peer-to-peer communication.